JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Depending on the size, dedicated time, at minimum a week to do reviews, but ideally the same amount of time as a pentest, which is three weeks

 #### 11. Resist the Urge to Just Say, Yes.
+Resist the urge to just say, Yes.
+It sometimes may seem easier to just say yes to someone, so they'll go away momentarily but that's debt you're taking on.
+That's financal debt that will build interest and you'll have to pay it down while it gouges you.

 Stop being so darn helpful.
 You have a tendency to help people too much.
 On the surface this might seem good, however this will eventually lead to long-term trouble and burn out.

 * Don't work at 100% percent, else any additional work will cause the glass to overfill